 By UUSC on August 7, 2018

-Update, January 2019: The Supreme Court has blocked President Trump’s attempt to add a citizenship question to the 2020 Census.
+Update, January 2019: A federal judge has blocked President Trump’s attempt to add a citizenship question to the 2020 Census.
 Many thanks to the UUs from across the nation who spoke up and submitted comments to voice concerns over this dangerous attempt to subjugate immigrants through our census process!

 UUSC’s public comment on the 2020 Census

 Ms. Jennifer Jessup

 Department of Commerce, Room 6616

 Dear Ms. Jessup,

 I write on behalf of the Unitarian Universalist Service Committee (UUSC) to urge you to reject proposals to include a citizenship question on the 2020 Census.
 As a U.S.-based human rights organization with more than 40,000 members and supporters nationwide, UUSC works with numerous faith communities and organizations whose members represent immigrant and non-citizen populations of diverse legal status, many of whom would be harmed by this proposed rule.

 The Fourteenth Amendment of the U.S. Constitution states in plain language that the Census must count “the whole number of persons in each State,” making no distinction with respect to citizenship status.
 While it is consonant with this mandate to include questions on the Census form to gather demographic data, these questions should never be designed in such a way that they deter any members of our communities from participating in the Census.